gavinz0228/pifetcher/README.md

 - complete the type conversions for different data types (checked)
 - add message type (work initiation message type) (checked)
 - logging (checked)
-- data fetching with use of aws sqs
+- data fetching with use of aws sqs (checked)
+- use a better scrapping library pyppeteer(checked)